kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 If this CUR data is only used by Kubecost, it is safe to expire or delete the objects after seven days of retention.
 {% endhint %}

-Note the name of the bucket you create for CUR data `CUR_BUCKET_NAME`.
+Note the name of the bucket you create for CUR data as `CUR_BUCKET_NAME`.

 AWS may take up to 24 hours to publish data.
 Wait until this is complete before continuing to the next step.